es335mathwiz/sparseAMAViaModelEZ/README.md

-./generateModelCode.sh stickywage reasonableParams %this should create the program RUNstickwage ./RUNstickywage  runs the program with all parameters set by the f90 program reasonableParams
+./generateModelCode.sh stickywage reasonableParams %this should create the program RUNstickwage ./RUNstickywage  runs the program with all parameters set by the rzero producing no errors and no output